Easy Vegan Bean Enchiladas

 Sprinkle vegan shredded cheese on top of the bean mixture (optional), then roll them up tightly with ends tucked in.

-Pour a small amount of enchilada sauce to coat the bottom of a 9x13-inch baking dish.
+Pour a small amount of enchilada sauce to coat the bottom of a 9" x 13" baking dish.
 Then place enchiladas seam side down.

 Pour remaining enchilada sauce over the top.
 Sprinkle with vegan cheese (optional).

 Bake for 25 minutes.
 Add any desired toppings before serving.
 (I love the works - avocado, green onion, tomato, hot sauce, and nutritional yeast.)